 Kylie Beattie Dip.
 Couns.
 B. Soc.
 Sci. (candidate)

-Founder, Managing Director, Counsellor and Therapist at Nungkari Treatment Centre in Byron Bay, Australia.
+Founder, Managing Director, Counsellor and Therapist at Byron Private in Byron Bay, Australia.
 I am passionate about working holistically with people who are suffering with addiction and eating disorders.

 What I love about our therapy space is the natural warm light that streams through the windows and the gorgeous view out into the natural surrounds.
 Listening to the birds chirping, the cows mooing and the sound of the creek flowing when it rains is so peaceful and calming.
 It feels healing just walking into the room; the smells, sounds, taste and feeling of being surrounded by nature touches people on a soul level.
 The books reflect a personal journey of healing; I love sharing these literary gems with others looking for recovery.
 Irvin Yalom and his graceful and humble approach to therapy guide me to this day.
 The chapter on Struggling by A.H Almaas should be given to every person in treatment and my favourite, Pema Chodron who puts meditation, self acceptance and compassion in simple terms and with such humility.

 Marriage and Family Therapist working at HadleyCounselling.Com in Newberg, Oregon, located in the Willamette Valley.
 I work with couples, children and individuals with a variety of concerns including depression, anxiety, addiction, marital issues and trauma.